 Roof trusses are frames made up of timber that is nailed, bolted or pegged together to form structurally interdependent shapes of great strength.
 Never remove, modify or cut into a roof truss without consulting a Structural Engineer: your roof could fall down!

 Roof trusses come in all shapes and sizes to suit almost every single design of roof.
 If you cannot find the truss you need below you may need to find a good carpenter to build a traditional ‘cut’ roof.

 The truss depends on three main characteristics, which can be given ‘numbers’ so that a Structural Engineer can calculate a safe load;

-The strength of the timbers – modern trusses are very lightweight, so only structural kiln dried timber is used and it is usually pre-treated, to prevent insect and rot attack.
-You can specify the TRADA Strength Grade when you buy timber – for example, C16 or C24 – if an Engineer supplies the Design information.
+- The strength of the timbers – modern trusses are very lightweight, so only structural kiln dried timber is used and it is usually pre-treated, to prevent insect and rot attack.
+You can specify the TRADA Strength Grade when you buy timber – for example, C16 or C24 – if an Engineer supplies the Design information

 - The distribution of the load through the parts – the design is critical – if you take one component out, or weaken it (say by cutting notches for pipes) it will be seriously weakened